DauletBai/qar-mvp/docs/industrial-brick.md

     CAN_Ctrl <--> CAN_PHY <--> Terminals_CAN
 ```

-This functional block diagram (sourced from the Gemini 3 Pro analysis) now lives inside the plan so hardware engineers see the logical partitioning before schematic capture.
+This functional block diagram now lives inside the plan so hardware engineers see the logical partitioning before schematic capture.

 ## Architecture Overview